CyVerse-learning-materials/learning-materials-home/docs/vice/extend_apps.md

 -   `Memory Limit` is the memory for your tool.
 Eg. 64 GB
 -   `Min Disk Space` is the minimum disk space.
 Eg. 200 GB

+## Required settings

+### Set the `WORKDIR`

+The container needs to have a set working directory, typically this is the home folder, e.g. `/home/jovyan` or `/home/rstudio`

+Set the `WORKDIR` in the Dockerfile, if there is no set `WORKDIR` you can set it in the Tool Builder

+??? tip "Your Data in Your Container"

+    We recommend that you set the working directory of your Tool to the `username` home path in a new folder called `work` eg. `/home/jovyan/work` or `/home/rstudio/work`.

+    This is because the Discovery Environment's interactive apps use a [Kubernetes container storage interface (CSI)](https://github.com/cyverse/irods-csi-driver){target=_blank} driver that connects the CyVerse data store to your working directory in the running container.
+This new mount can clobber any pre-existing files in the the container's `WORKDIR`

+### Set the `ENTRYPOINT`

+The container must have an `ENTRYPOINT` set in the Dockerfile, else you must set it in the Tool

+3. All commonly needed dependencies are installed in the container image - you will not have `root` privileges later
+4. The default user set
+5. Disable any additional authentication (CyVerse provides CAS authentication and authorization).
+6. URLs will work sanely behind a reverse proxy.
+If they don't, you may need to add nginx to the container.=

+### Set the `PORT`

+Interactive Apps rely on open ports to send display information to the browser.

+Ensure the listen port for the web UI has a sane default and is set in the Dockerfile, e.g. `PORT 8888`

+You must set the port in the Tool to the external port that the container is listening

+??? tip "Understanding ports in Docker containers"

+    For interactive containers like RStudio and JupyterLab a conventional `docker run` execution will have the port set as `-p 8888:8888` where the port number on the left side of the `:` is the external port, and on the right the internal port.
+For VICE apps you must only worry about the external port number.

+??? tip "Using a reverse proxy"

+    The Discovery Environment has its own authentication system, which requires us to use a reverse proxy for some containers.

+    Our [RStudio Server](https://github.com/cyverse-vice/rstudio-verse){target=_blank} uses `nginx` to enable reverse proxy and thus we have changed the external port to `80` instead of the Rocker-Project default `8787` port number.

 ??? tip "managing ports in your new Tool"